 St Germans, Port Eliot.
 The tour starts at Plymouth railway station at 1.00pm.
 Drive to the picturesque village of St Germans from where we begin a 1½-mile walk to Port Eliot, a Grade I listed house, substantially remodelled in the 18th-century, in part by Sir John Soane; the Round Room here is considered one of his masterpieces, now decorated with Robert Lenkiewicz’s mural ‘The Condition of Man’.
 Visit St German’s Priory, once the bishop’s seat for Cornwall.
 Continue to Fowey for the first of three nights.

-Fowey, Lanhydrock.
-Topped and tailed with ferry crossings, this moderate to strenuous walk begins with the splendid cliffs of Lantic Bay and continues with undulating farmland, the soaring mediaeval parish church at Lanteglos-by-Fowey, a secluded wooded river valley and views across the estuary to Fowey.
-6½ miles.
-In the afternoon walk 1 mile through woodland to Lanhydrock House.
-A fine Jacobean mansion surrounded by gardens, park and landscape, the opulent interiors display the entire spectrum of life in a top-end Victorian household.
+Fowey, Boconnoc.
+Topped and tailed with ferry crossings, this moderate to strenuous 6½ mile walk begins with the splendid cliffs of Lantic Bay and continues with undulating farmland, the soaring mediaeval parish church at Lanteglos-by-Fowey, a secluded wooded river valley and views across the estuary to Fowey.
+In the afternoon, visit Boconnoc, a Grade II listed building whose.

 Trerice to Padstow.
-Cross the peninsular towards the north coast, breaking the journey for a short walk and to visit Trerice, an Elizabethan manor house.
+Cross the peninsular towards the north coast, breaking the journey to visit Trerice, an Elizabethan manor house.
 In the afternoon there is a 5-mile coastal walk, before continuing to Padstow, a picturesque fishing port that has long attracted visitors, the allure recently enhanced by Rick Stein’s restaurants.
 First of three nights in Padstow.

 The Camel Trail, Pencarrow.
 Drive to begin walking a 4-mile section of the level Camel Trail.
 After lunch drive to Pencarrow, the home of the Molesworth-St Aubyn family for 500 years; the current house is Georgian, delightful inside and out and with fine gardens.
 Return to Padstow for some free time.

 St Enodoc’s Church, Rock.
 Drive out to Polzeath before a 3-mile walk across Daymer Bay to Rock; John Betjeman is buried in the tiny church at Trebetherick.
 Return by passenger ferry from Rock to Padstow.
-Visit St Petroc’s Church and Prideaux Place, a gorgeous manor house, Elizabethan and Strawberry-Hill Gothic, still a private home (visit subject to confirmation).
+Visit St Petroc’s Church and Prideaux Place, a gorgeous manor house, Elizabethan and Strawberry-Hill Gothic, still a private home.

 Price, per person

-Included: travel by private coach and all ferry crossings; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Included: travel by private coach and all ferry crossings; hotel accommodation as described below; breakfasts; 2 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Fowey Hall: a late Victorian mansion, set above the town centre with extensive estuary views from the grounds.
 Elegant public rooms compliment the comfortable bedrooms; rooms with a view are allocated on a first come, first-served basis.
 In Padstow we occupy the rooms above Rick Stein’s Seafood Restaurant.
 Rooms vary in size and outlook, but throughout decor is fresh and modern and the service is excellent.
 Single rooms throughout are double for single use.